mobilabsolutions/stash-sdk-ios/README.md

 }
 ```

-### Registering a SEPA account
+### SEPA Registration

 To register a SEPA account, we can use the `registerSEPAAccount` method of the registration manager.
-Here, as is the case for the credit card data, the billing data is optional and the values that need to be provided are PSP-dependant.
+Here, as is the case of the credit card data, the billing data is optional and the values that need to be provided are PSP-dependant.

 ```swift
 let name = SimpleNameProvider(firstName: "Max", lastName: "Mustermann")